hmrc/accessibility/docs/common-issues/error-summary-links.md

 This could either be an invalid `id`, one that does not exist, or an `id` that links to another part of the page, for example linking to a fieldset that contains a set of radio buttons.

-The user is unable to quickly navigate to every issue and has to look through the whole page and indentify which issue relates to the broken link.
+The user is unable to quickly navigate to every issue and has to look through the whole page and identify which issue relates to the broken link.

 ## To resolve: